-This document describes the required criteria for documenting Attention Deficit/Hyperactivity Disorder, with or without hyperactivity (ADHD) for students seeking to receive prescriptions from a Counseling Center psychiatrist.
+This describes the required criteria for documenting Attention Deficit/Hyperactivity Disorder, with or without hyperactivity (ADHD) for students seeking to receive prescriptions from a Counseling and Psychological Services psychiatrist.
 These criteria are adapted from the Educational Testing Services’ document that synthesizes current knowledge about ADHD and explains diagnostic criteria for documenting ADHD.

-- Evaluators must provide a typed report on letterhead paper that includes their credentials related to diagnosis and treatment of persons with ADHD.
+Evaluators must provide a typed report on official letterhead that includes their credentials related to diagnosis and treatment of persons with ADHD.

 - Test of Variables of Attention (TOVA-A/TOVA-R)